 Improved understanding of the customer journey

-Data can give you a clearer vision of the path a shopper takes, from browsing to making a purchase.
+Data gives you a clearer vision of the path a shopper takes, from browsing to making a purchase.
 This understanding can drive business decisions that make it easier to turn a window shopper into a customer.

-For example, when you discover that customers tend to find out about new products via your newsletter and ultimately make purchases in-store, you can display the products featured in your newsletter at the front of your brick-and-mortar shop to increase foot traffic.
+If you’re a retailer, for example, you may discover that customers tend to find out about new products via your newsletter and ultimately make purchases in-store.
+If so, you can display the products featured in your newsletter at the front of your shop to increase foot traffic.

-Or, if you notice that customers abandon their carts online after learning shipping costs, you could decide to introduce free in-store pickup or free shipping (while adjusting prices to accommodate your new costs).
+Or, if you notice that customers abandon their carts online after learning shipping costs, you might decide to introduce free in-store pickup or free shipping (while adjusting prices to accommodate your new costs).

 More effective personalization

-Cookies and other tracking systems can help you better understand your customers’ habits and preferences.
-With these insights, you can create more effective marketing campaigns by personalizing your efforts and sending the right offers to the right customers at the right time.
+Cookies and other data tracking systems help you better understand your customers’ habits and preferences.
+With these insights, you create more effective marketing campaigns by personalizing your efforts and sending the right offers to the right customers at the right time.